venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/system-design.md

 - [Design a TinyURL Service](system-design.md#design-a-tinyurl-service)

-## Design a Food/Grocery Delivery System
+### Design a Food/Grocery Delivery System

-### Overview
-System design approaches for applications similar to DoorDash, Dunzo, Zomato, Swiggy, Blinkit and more ...
+System design approaches for aps such as DoorDash, Dunzo, Zomato, Swiggy, Blinkit and more ...
-### Data Structures & Algorithms

-### Design Patterns

 | | Article / Blog |
 ------------: | ------------- |